flexera-public/rightlink_scripts/README.md

 These next steps are the suggested workflow:

 1. Make a change, `git commit` the change
-1. Run `bundle exec rightscript_sync update path/to/script` to update the HEAD revision of the RightScript.
+1. Run `bundle exec rightscript_sync upload path/to/script` to update the HEAD revision of the RightScript.
    Remember, the name of the RightScript to update should be provided under `RightScript Name` in the YAML formatted header.
-   * example: `bundle exec rightscript_sync update rll/collectd.sh`
+   * example: `bundle exec rightscript_sync upload rll/collectd.sh`

 ### As a Chef Cookbook
 In order to modify a script in this repo and treat it as a Chef Cookbook, the recommended first steps are: